njcamp-lab/MM_spectra/README.md

 `CoMMpass_follow-up_samples_processing_20210602.nb.html` contains additional information about the follow-up samples and the standard deviations used to scale them.
 The standard deviation values themselves are in `./SpectraData/commpass_baseline_spectra_sds_20210602.csv`

 The scaled spectra variables for the follow-up samples are in `./SpectraData/Spectra_Variables_CoMMpass_Followup_Samples.csv`
+## GSEA

+We performed GSEA on the ranked list of gene loadings from the rotation matrix for spectra variable S5 using the fgsea R package (https://bioconductor.org/packages/release/bioc/html/fgsea.html).
+This analysis and results are in: `CoMMpass_S5_spectra_GSEA_20220715.nb.html`

 ## Replication sample